-Any racism will be reported to the Headteacher and a report made in the Behaviour File.
+Any racism will be reported to the Headteacher and a report made on My Concern.

 The Headteacher will then act in accordance with the LA Guidelines on Racial Harassment.
 Reporting forms are included in the appendices of this document.
 For a full copy of the LA guidance please follow this link: